-- Advocate for the allocation of increased state and federal funding to support services and accommodations for D/HH students, including the hiring of interpreters, Speech-Language Pathologists (SLP), Pediatric Audiologists (PA), and other essential staff. - Ensure that funding is dedicated to providing accessible materials and technology that support the learning needs of D/HH students.
+- Advocate for the allocation of increased state and federal funding to support services and accommodations for D/HH, D/B, and D/HH+ students, including the hiring of interpreters, speech-language pathologists, and other essential staff. - Ensure that funding is dedicated to providing accessible materials and technology that support the learning needs of D/HH, D/B, and D/HH+ students.